 When it comes to sustainability and the economy, a good place to begin is what happens if we don’t take urgent action against the plethora of environmental challenges described above.

-The Energy & Climate Intelligence Unit (ECIU) reported that climate-related disasters have already cost the world $650 billion between 2016 and 2018, and that they were likely to depress agricultural yields by up to 30% by 2050.
+The Energy & Climate Intelligence Unit (ECIU) reported that climate-related disasters have already cost the world $650 billion between 2016 and 2018.
+They were likely to depress agricultural yields by up to 30% by 2050.
 Should warming continue unabated, the economic costs are huge.
 The IPCC estimates that the economic cost of warming damage in 2100 for rises of 1.4 and 2 degrees Celsius were $54 trillion and $69 trillion respectively.

 If the economic costs are so huge, why aren’t developing nations doing more?
 The ECIU says that: